 Once hired, the office where you will be working needs to give you an Employment Offer Letter.
-You need to make an appointment at the Office of International Students and present this letter.
+You need to make an appointment at the Office of Student Engagement and present this letter.
 The Office of International Students will provide you with an On-Campus Work Permit.

 Academic training is also an option of employment.
 This refers to training in the field of your academic program in the United States.
 Academic training before the completion of your studies is available part-time (20 hrs. or less) while school is in session and full-time during breaks and vacation periods.
 You may also be eligible for academic training after the completion of your program of study if you have an offer of employment letter.
 Academic training is limited to 18 months or the time that you were a full-time student, whichever is shorter, minus any previous Academic Training.

-You must apply for academic training at the Office of International Students before you start working.
+You must apply for academic training at the Office of Student Engagement before you start working.
 Information on application procedures and forms

 Forms of employment, other than on-campus work, are also available to J-1 students as defined by their exchange program.
 If a specific form of employment is within the program description, then you are eligible for that employment without further documentation.
 Keep in mind that you may only be employable by your sponsor institution or a sponsor's designee.
-In these cases check with the Office of International Students to make sure that you are eligible for employment.
+In these cases check with the Office of Student Engagement ts to make sure that you are eligible for employment.